gjgd/vagrant-nextcloud/README.md

 `vagrant up` will install everything

-Go to [http://localhost:8080/nextcloud](http://localhost:8080/nextcloud) and access Nextcloud with credentials `admin / admin`
+Go to [https://localhost:8080/](https://localhost:8080/) and access Nextcloud with credentials `ncadmin / nextcloud`

 # Information